pagkly/Zed/Investopedia3/Retained Earnings.md

 The retained earnings are calculated by adding net income to (or subtracting net losses from) the previous term’s retained earnings and then subtracting any net dividend(s) paid to the shareholders.

 The figure is calculated at the end of each accounting period (quarterly/annually.)
 As the formula suggests, retained earnings are dependent on the corresponding figure of the previous term.
-The resultant number may either be positive or negative, depending upon the [net income](https://www.investopedia.com/terms/n/netincome.asp) or loss generated by the company.
+The resultant number may either be positive or negative, depending upon the [[net income]](https://www.investopedia.com/terms/n/netincome.asp) or loss generated by the company.

 Alternatively, the company paying large dividends whose nets exceed the other figures can also lead to retained earnings going negative.
 Any item that impacts net income (or net loss) will impact the retained earnings.
-Such items include sales revenue, [cost of goods sold (COGS)](https://www.investopedia.com/terms/c/cogs.asp), depreciation, and necessary [operating expenses](https://www.investopedia.com/terms/o/operating_expense.asp).
+Such items include sales revenue, [[cost of goods sold (COGS)]](https://www.investopedia.com/terms/c/cogs.asp), depreciation, and necessary [operating expenses](https://www.investopedia.com/terms/o/operating_expense.asp).

 ## Frequently Asked Questions